Peace Lily Drooping — Understanding the Signal vs the Problem

 Root damage from overwatering

 The dangerous look-alike: wet or recently watered soil plus wilting.
 This indicates that the root system has been compromised — from overwatering, root rot, or root-bound conditions — and can no longer deliver water to the leaves despite adequate soil moisture.
-It's the identical leaf-level water shortage as drought wilting, but caused by a broken delivery system rather than an empty one, which is exactly why watering more makes it significantly worse.
+It's the identical leaf-level water shortage as drought wilting, but caused by a broken delivery system rather than an empty one, which is exactly why watering more makes it significantly worse instead of better.

 Transplant shock

-Peace lily wilts reliably for one to five days after repotting, as the root system re-establishes contact with new soil.
-This is normal on its own, but it's exactly the window where an anxious owner tends to reach for the watering can too often, which turns a short shock into an actual rot problem.
+Peace lily wilts reliably for one to five days after repotting, as the root system re-establishes contact with new soil and the fine root hairs that were disturbed during the move regrow.
+This is normal on its own, but it's exactly the window where an anxious owner tends to reach for the watering can too often, which turns a short shock into an actual rot problem before the plant even had a chance to recover naturally.

 Extreme temperature or draft

-Sudden cold exposure — from a drafty door, an air conditioning vent, or being placed near a cold window in winter — can cause the peace lily to droop rapidly.
-The recovery depends on the severity of exposure; brief cold causes temporary wilting, while extended cold exposure causes permanent cell damage.
+Sudden cold exposure — a drafty door left open too long, an air conditioning vent blowing directly on the foliage, or cold glass in winter radiating chill onto nearby leaves — can send a peace lily into a rapid droop as the cold-stressed cells lose their ability to hold turgor pressure.
+The recovery depends on the severity of exposure; brief cold causes temporary wilting, while extended cold exposure causes permanent cell damage that won't reverse once the plant warms back up.

 How to Fix It